Marylebone: Representation

-The area was represented by the St Marylebone UK Parliament constituency between 1918 and 1983.
+Marylebone was in the St Marylebone UK Parliament constituency between 1918 and 1983.
+From 1983 to 2024, the area was divided between the Cities of London and Westminster and Westminster North parliamentary constituencies.
+Following the 2023 review of Westminster constituencies, the area is mostly in the Cities of London and Westminster constituency but Church Street ward, Lisson Grove is in Queen's Park and Maida Vale.
+As of 2025, the MPs for Cities of London and Westminster and Queen's Park and Maida Vale are Rachel Blake (Labour and Co-operative) and Georgia Gould (Labour) respectively.

-The area is currently divided between the Cities of London and Westminster and Westminster North parliamentary constituencies.
-These are represented by Nickie Aiken and Karen Buck respectively.
+The Marylebone ward elects 3 councillors to Westminster City Council.

 Geography

-The Parish and Borough was bounded by two Roman Roads, Oxford Street to the south and Watling Street (Edgware Road) to the west, and positioned on both side of the former River Tyburn which flowed from north to south.
-To the north (Boundary Road in St John's Wood) and east (running through Regent's Park and along Cleveland Street), the area's boundaries have been inherited as part of the north and eastern boundary of the modern City of Westminster.
+The parish and borough were bounded by two Roman roads, Oxford Street to the south and Watling Street (Edgware Road) to the west, and positioned on both sides of the former River Tyburn which flowed from north to south.
+To the north (Boundary Road in St John's Wood) and east (running through Regent's Park and along Cleveland Street), the area's boundaries have later been inherited as part of the northern and eastern boundary of the modern City of Westminster.

 This area includes localities such as St John's Wood, Lisson Grove and East Marylebone.
-East Marylebone has since the 1970s been viewed as a part of Fitzrovia.
+East Marylebone (East of Great Portland Street) has been viewed being part of Fitzrovia since the 1970s.

-Local places of interest include Marylebone Village, most of Regent's Park, Marylebone Station, Lord's Cricket Ground the home of the Marylebone Cricket Club (MCC) and the original site of the MCC at Dorset Square.
+Local places of interest include Marylebone Village, most of Regent's Park; Marylebone Station; and Lord's Cricket Ground, the home of the Marylebone Cricket Club (MCC) and the original site of the MCC at Dorset Square.

 Areas and features of Marylebone include: